-In this unit of study students consider the social context within which the texts were produced, the conditions under which they are currently read, the reasons for reading them, and the kinds of authority attributed to them by traditions.
+In this unit students study sacred texts as a means of investigating social attitudes on issues such as social structures, justice, authority, the environment, racism, gender and others.
+Students consider the social context within which the sacred texts were produced, the conditions under which they are currently read, the reasons for reading them, and the types of authority attributed to them by religious traditions and society in general.
 They also look at the ways in which the texts shape, and are shaped by, the content of the message contained in them.
+Students compare how sacred texts from different religious traditions address these social issues.